Ontology Model

 Domain Structure

-This pattern is uniform across all domains — the system discovers properties and values automatically from the SHACL shapes.
+In the demo ontology this pattern is uniform across all domains, but uniformity is not required — the system discovers properties and values automatically from the SHACL shapes regardless of how they are organized.

 Vocabulary Extraction